 Welcome to UU Santa Fe, we’ve been watching for you!
 Seriously.
 We are an open-minded, open-hearted spiritual community seeking to bend the world toward justice, sustainability and love and we are always looking for friends and allies to join us on our adventure.

 Rev. Gail was born in Boston, Massachusetts and raised in Rochester, Minnesota.
-She graduated from Mayo High School, St Olaf College, and the University of Minnesota and then taught elementary school art for a couple of years.
+She graduated from Mayo High School, St. Olaf College, and the University of Minnesota and then taught elementary school art for a couple of years.
 After exploring a degree in aesthetics and critical theory at the University of Texas at Dallas she sidestepped into ministry.
 Since her graduation from Harvard Divinity School in 1995, Rev. Gail has served UU congregations in Weymouth, Swampscott, and Cambridge, Massachusetts; Houston, Texas; Duluth, Minnesota and Santa Fe, New Mexico.
-That’s six congregations and going on a quarter of a century of ministry!
+That’s six congregations and over a quarter of a century of ministry!

 Rev. Gail is married to Nathaniel Marriner and they just celebrated their 19th wedding anniversary.
 Nathaniel works as a physical therapist’s assistant at the Santa Fe Care Center.
 He plays hockey at the Chavez Center and is rehabbing an old jeep in his spare time.
 Gail and Nathaniel are the proud parents of Isaac and Zoe who attend The Masters Program, a charter high school embedded in the Santa Fe Community College.
 The twins are active members of the Upstart Crows of Santa Fe―a youth Shakespeare troupe, where they and their mom serve on Upstart Crows advisory board.
 Gail is also part of the Upstart Readers and will be reading the part of Scrooge in Dickens' A Christmas Carol this December with the Upstart Crows Readers Theater.
 (Dickens was a Unitarian!)
 Gail is also an alumna of BUST―Wise Fool’s womens’ circus intensive.